-Concurrent with the reverse triangular merger, the Company applied pushdown accounting.
+Concurrent with the reverse triangular merger with Full Circle Registry, Inc. on June 22, 2018, the Company applied pushdown accounting.
 Pushdown accounting refers to the use of the acquirer's basis in the preparation of the acquiree's separate financial statements as the new basis of accounting for the acquiree.